By Koraljka Suton

 Koraljka Suton is a member of the Croatian Society of Film Critics and has a master’s degree in German and English.
 For her thesis, she did a comparative analysis of Spielberg’s ‘Band of Brothers’ and ‘The Pacific’.
 Koraljka trained at a Zagreb-based acting studio for six years and fell in love with Michael Chekhov and Lee Strasberg’s acting techniques.
 She is also a contemporary dancer and a Reiki master who believes in the transformative quality of art.
 Read more »

 Screenwriter must-read: Paul Schrader’s screenplay for Bringing Out the Dead [PDF].
 (NOTE: For educational and research purposes only).
-The DVD of the film is available at Amazon and other online retailers.
+Bringing Out the Dead is resurrected in the new 4K 25th Anniversary release.
 Absolutely our highest recommendation.

 Making of Bringing Out the Dead.